Porphyrion (radio galaxy)

 Porphyrion is a Fanaroff–Riley class II radio galaxy located 7.5 billion light years away from Earth, with host galaxy J152932.16+601534.4.
 It is located in the constellation Draco and it was discovered in Low-Frequency Array (LOFAR) data by an international team led by Martijn Oei.
-Porphyrion has the longest jets of any radio galaxy identified, with lobed structures spanning 7 Mpc across, making it the largest known structure of galactic origin.
-It superseded Alcyoneus, discovered by the same team in 2022, with lobed structures of 5 Mpc.
+Porphyrion had the longest jets of any radio galaxy identified to date, with lobed structures spanning 7 Mpc across, making it the largest known structure of galactic origin at the time of its discovery.
+In 2024, another radio galaxy designated TXS 0033+252 exceeded Porphyrion in size with an estimated extent of 8 megaparsecs (26 million light years) across.

 Discovery

 Porphyrion was first reported in a paper in Nature by Martijn Oei (Leiden University/Caltech) and colleagues, which featured on the cover of the 19 September 2024 issue, after obtaining results from the Low Frequency Array (LOFAR) Two-metre Sky Survey (LoTSS), an interferometric radio survey of the Northern Sky.
 Porphyrion was part of a large number of new giant radio galaxies discovered by this team.
 The giant black hole jet system was named after Porphyrion, a Giant from Greek mythology, by co-discoverer Aivin Gast from the University of Oxford.

 To find the galaxy from which Porphyrion originated, the Giant Metrewave Radio Telescope in India was used along with ancillary data from the Dark Energy Spectroscopic Instrument in Arizona.
 The observations pinpointed to the galaxy J152932.16+601534.4, which is about 10 times more massive than the Milky Way.